Procedure Guide ·Intestinal Blockage Surgery ·2026

 Waiting Period Issues

 Accident waiting periods are typically 0-14 days.
 If your cat swallows something during the waiting period, the claim is denied.
-Some insurers classify foreign body ingestion as illness, applying the longer 14-day waiting period.
+Some insurers classify foreign body ingestion as illness with longer 14-day waiting periods.

 Red flag · Deductible